 Progenics to Mail Letter to Shareholders

-Asks Shareholders to Vote “FOR” All the Company’s Qualified Directors on the WHITE Proxy Card
+Urges Shareholders to Vote “For” All of Company’s Directors on the WHITE Proxy Card

-NEW YORK, June 13, 2019 (GLOBE NEWSWIRE) -- Progenics Pharmaceuticals, Inc. (NASDAQ:PGNX) (“Progenics” or the “Company”), an oncology company developing innovative targeted medicines and artificial intelligence to find, fight and follow cancer, is mailing a letter to shareholders in connection with its upcoming 2019 Annual Meeting (“Annual Meeting”) scheduled for July 11, 2019.
+/EIN News/ -- NEW YORK, June 19, 2019 (GLOBE NEWSWIRE) -- Progenics Pharmaceuticals, Inc. (NASDAQ:PGNX) (“Progenics” or the “Company”), an oncology company developing innovative targeted medicines and artificial intelligence to find, fight and follow cancer, is mailing a letter to shareholders in connection with its upcoming 2019 Annual Meeting (“Annual Meeting”) scheduled for July 11, 2019.
 Shareholders of record as of the close of business on May 13, 2019 are eligible to vote at the Annual Meeting.
+The letter addresses several of Velan Capital, L.P.’s (“Velan”) misleading assertions.

 The full text of the letter follows: